Call of Duty: Modern Warfare II (2022 video game): Gameplay

 Modern Warfare II introduces several design improvements and changes to the series gameplay, such as advanced AI systems in the campaign and co-op modes, water physics, swimming mechanics, and an overhauled vehicle system.
 New gameplay features and movement tactics include dive to prone, mantle, and ledge hang along with the removal of slide canceling.
 New vehicle gameplay features include leaning out of vehicle windows, mantling onto a vehicle roof, and hijacking.
 The levelling and Gunsmith system has been revamped, allowing players to fine-tune specific attachments to suit their playstyles.
 It also offers weapon platforms that branch progression to reduce repetitiveness, as well as featuring a firing range for practice.

-Modern Warfare II multiplayer features several new game modes: Knockout, in which two teams attempt to capture a package with limited lives; and Prisoner Rescue, in which an attacking team attempts to extract a hostage while a defending team prevents them by fortifying defenses around the hostage.
+Modern Warfare II's multiplayer component features several new game modes: Knockout, in which two teams attempt to capture a package with limited lives; and Prisoner Rescue, in which an attacking team attempts to extract a hostage while a defending team prevents them by fortifying defenses around the hostage.
 Third-person game modes were confirmed in September 2022.
-The cooperative Special Ops mode also returns, featuring two-player missions, with an additional 3-player activity called Raids set to be released post-launch.
+The cooperative Special Ops mode also returns, featuring two-player missions.
+"Raids", an additional 3-player activity, was added to Special Ops post-launch.
+Additional multiplayer modes were also released as part of post-launch seasons, including the 2v2 "Gunfight" mode, which was previously featured in Modern Warfare (2019) and Call of Duty: Black Ops Cold War (2020).

 Like the previous game, Modern Warfare II features a free-to-play battle royale game mode called Warzone 2.0, which is introduced with the first seasonal content update for the game on November 16.
 In addition to the traditional battle royale mode, Warzone 2.0 also introduces DMZ, a new extraction game mode in which teams of trios battle against each other as well as AI combatants, while attempting to complete missions and extract loot from the playable map.
+Warzone 2.0 would later be shortened to Warzone during Season 4.